cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 The following example illustrates the use of the uppercase versions of the methods `comm.Send()` and `comm.Recv()` to perform a transmission of data between processes from memory to memory.
-In our example we will agian be sending a message between processors of rank 0 and 1 in the communicator group.
+In our example we will again be sending a message between processors of rank 0 and 1 in the communicator group.

 ```python